IRS Payment Plans

 Partial Payment Installment Agreement

-The Partial Payment Installment Agreement is available for taxpayers based upon your ability to pay and the 10-year statute of limitations.
-These agreements require that you provide financial information to the IRS.
+The Partial Payment Installment Agreement is available for taxpayers based on your ability to pay and the 10-year statute of limitations.
+These IRS installment agreements require that you provide financial information to the IRS.
 The minimum amount you’ll be required to pay each month will depend on several factors, including the total amount you owe and your disposable income.

-What if I can’t afford an IRS payment plan?
+What if I can’t afford an IRS Installment Agreement?

-If you’re not able to make monthly payments on a payment plan, the IRS offers other options.
+If you’re not able to make monthly payments on an IRS payment plan, the IRS offers other options.
 You can request a temporary delay in collection action or offer in compromise.

 A temporary delay in collection action means that the IRS won’t take any collection actions against you for a certain period of time.
 This can range from 30 days to years if you qualify for non-collectible status.
 This can give you time to sell assets or arrange for a loan.
 The Offer in Compromise program allows you to settle your tax debt for less than the full amount you owe.